tecolicom/App-ansiecho/README.md

 Formatting is done by Perl `sprintf` function.
 See ["sprintf" in perlfunc](https://metacpan.org/pod/perlfunc#sprintf) for detail.

+## REORDERED ARGUMENTS

+Position specifiers may also be used in the format string.

+    ansiecho -f '%2$d %1$d' 12 34
+    ansiecho -f '%2$d %d' 12 34

+Both of the above commands produce output like this

+    34 12

+However,

+    ansiecho -f '%2$d %d %d' 12 34

+does not print `34 12 34` and results in an error. **ansiecho** assumes that this format consumes three arguments.

+Do not be surprised if the following command prints `"12 12"`, and do not expect it to print `12 12 34`.

+    ansiecho -f '%1$d %d' 12 34

+If you are using perl v5.24 or later, you can also use reordered precision arguments.

 ## ANSI SEQUENCE

 To get desired ANSI sequence, use **-s** option.
 Next example produce